 STEP 4.
 RECORD YOUR FINDINGS & IMPLEMENT THEM

-Once a control has been specified in the risk assessment, make sure it happens.
+As soon as a control has been specified in the risk assessment, make sure it happens.
 In the case of PPE controls, you need to be able to prove that the protection specified is available to the people carrying out the task, that they have been trained in its use, inspection and storage, and that where PPE needs to be replaced periodically, it is in date.
-Having a system like Effective Software in place to track training and PPE provision will make this easier.
-Effective Software allows items of PPE to be selected from those available and included on the Method statement – this way there will always be consistency with what you call an item across all your documents, avoiding confusion between goggles and spectacles, hard hats and bump caps, or ear muffs and ear plugs.
+Having a system like Engage EHS in place to track training and PPE provision will make this easier.
+The Engage EHS risk assessment software allows items of PPE to be selected from those available and included on the Method statement – this way there will always be consistency with what you call an item across all your documents, avoiding confusion between goggles and spectacles, hard hats and bump caps, or ear muffs and ear plugs.
 Where more than one type of hearing protection is available, specify the SNR required for each task or location.

 STEP 5.
 REVIEW YOUR RISK ASSESSMENT & UPDATE IF NECESSARY